 If you are like so many home owners who wish to give their kitchen a design makeover, you might not even know where to begin.
 There seem to be so many different trends and you simply don’t know which one to go with.

-If there is one trend that is here to stay, it’s definitely opting for the environmentally friendly design-build solutions and building a sustainable kitchen.
-To illustrate the ways you will benefit from going green, we present the hottest 2016 eco friendly kitchen remodeling ideas.
+If there is one trend that’s here to stay, it’s definitely opting for the environmentally friendly design-build solutions including sustainable kitchens.
+To illustrate the ways you can benefit from going green with your kitchen remodel, we share a handful of go-to eco-friendly ideas.

 Cork and Linoleum Flooring

-Traditional hardwood flooring can style up any kitchen, sure, but maintaining it is hard work.
-On the other hand, tiled flooring involves a lot of grout, which in turn means the presence of harmful VOCs.
+Sure, traditional hardwood flooring can style up any kitchen, but maintaining it is hard work.
+On the other hand, tiled flooring involves a lot of grout, which means the presence of harmful VOCs.
 So is there middle ground?
 We say yes – cork and linoleum.

 If you are tired of cookie-cutter kitchens, do something to make your kitchen stand out.
-There is hardly a better way than custom repurposed wall tiles.
-In combination with fully custom kitchen cabinets, repurposed wall tiles with low-VOC grout will make a clear statement about contemporary kitchen backsplash design.
+There is hardly a better way than custom, repurposed wall tiles.
+In combination with fully custom kitchen cabinets, repurposed wall tiles with low-VOC grout will make a clear statement and offer a contemporary look to your kitchen backsplash.

 Energy Star Kitchen Appliances

 Eco hype started gathering momentum when more and more people began to realize how much energy and water they waste every day.
-Outdated appliances are among the first to blame, but luckily – the easiest to replace.
-Energy Star has become the golden standard for energy-saving appliances, ranging from refrigerators to ice makers.
-Although initially pricey, they significantly reduce electricity bills every month.
+Outdated appliances are among the largest offenders, but luckily, also the easiest to replace.
+Energy Star has become the gold standard for energy-saving appliances, ranging from refrigerators to ice makers.
+Although initially pricey, they provide significant savings in reduced utility bills each month.